-MALCOLM LONDON, called the Gil-Scott Heron of this generation by Cornel West, is an internationally recognized Chicago poet, activist, educator & musician.
-London brings vim & vigor to his energetic performances tackling tough contemporary issues head-on.
-He has appeared on PBS for the first ever televised TED Talk with John Legend & Bill Gates & has shared stages with actor Matt Damon & rapper Lupe Fiasco as a part of the The People Speak, Live! cast.
-He also appears on Season 2 of TVOne’s Verses & Flow.
+MALCOLM LONDON, called the Gil Scott-Heron of this generation by Cornel West, is an internationally recognized Chicago poet, activist, educator and musician.
+London brings vim and vigor to his energetic performances tackling tough contemporary issues head on.
+He appeared on PBS for the first-ever televised TED Talk with John Legend and Bill Gates and has shared stages with actor Matt Damon and rapper Lupe Fiasco.

-As an organizer London was apart of a historic youth delegation to the United Nations in Geneva to address police violence in Chicago.
-Deeply interested in working on ways to improve the national education system, London regularly visits high schools, youth jails, colleges & communities to work with students on writing workshops and performances.
-London, also runs the largest youth open mic in Chicago alongside friend Chance The Rapper, sees art as the intersection between justice & poetic imagination.
+As an organizer, London was part of a historic youth delegation to the United Nations in Geneva to address police violence in Chicago.
+Deeply interested in working on ways to improve the national education system, London regularly visits high schools, youth jails, colleges and communities to work with students on writing workshops and performances.
+London, also runs the largest youth open mic in Chicago along his side friend Chance The Rapper.
+He sees art as the intersection between justice and poetic imagination.

 Malcolm is now taking what he's learned from teaching and becoming an artivist and putting it into music.
 London was one of three artists profiled in the Billboard Documentary piece, “Saving Chicago: Inside Hip-Hops Movement to Make Chicago a Better Place” when his debut project #OPIA, released in October 2016.

 His next project is slated for release in Spring 2018.
 His current work can be heard now on iTunes/Apple Music, Spotify and Tidal.